First lady questions whether special counsel referenced son's death to score political points

 First lady questions whether special counsel referenced son’s death to score political points

 WILMINGTON, Del.
-(AP) — First lady Jill Biden said in an email to campaign donors on Saturday she didn’t know what the special counsel was trying to achieve when he suggested President Joe Biden could not remember his son’s death.
+(AP) — First lady Jill Biden said in an email to campaign donors on Saturday she didn’t know what the special counsel was trying to achieve when he suggested President Joe Biden could not remember when his oldest son died.

 ”We should give everyone grace, and I can’t imagine someone would try to use our son’s death to score political points,” she wrote.
 “If you’ve experienced a loss like that, you know that you don’t measure it in years — you measure it in grief.”